About my Math & CS scientific research

 Recent results and ongoing research (2020-23)

-- Following the asymptotic characterization of c-crossing-critical graphs for fixed c>2, obtained exact characterization of when c-crossing-critical graphs can have unbounded degree (with D. Bokal, Z. Dvořák, J. Leanos, B. Mohar, T. Wiedera, Combinatorica 2022): Only bounded degrees for c<=12, and any combination of any degree for each c>=13 is possible.
-Subsequent slight improvements with M. Korbela.
+- Following the asymptotic characterization of c-crossing-critical graphs for fixed c>2 (with D. Bokal, Z. Dvořák, SoCG18 + arXiv), obtained an exact characterization of when c-crossing-critical graphs can have unbounded degree (with D. Bokal, Z. Dvořák, J. Leanos, B. Mohar, T. Wiedera, Combinatorica 2022).

 - A short new proof of Euler-Poincare Formula in every dimension, not using shellability of polytopes (EuroComb 2021).